Theresa-o/DexMail/README.md

 # DexMail

 A front-end for a single-page email client app, using Vanilla JavaScript.
-Users can send, receive, reply and archive emails through the app, which makes API calls to a Django back-end in order to send and receive 'emails', which are stored in an SQLite database.
+Users can send, receive, reply and archive emails through the app, which makes API calls to a Django back-end in order to send and receive 'emails', which are stored in an SQLite database

 ## Demo